magicmq/pyspigot-documentation/externallibraries.md

 Under normal circumstances, a Java library would be "shaded" into a Bukkit/Spigot plugin (with the end result sometimes called a "fat" Jar or "Uber" Jar) so that the plugin has access to the dependency at runtime.
 We obviously can't do this with scripts.

 Instead, we can take advantage of Jython's capabilities.
-As I have stated before elsewhere in the documentation, Jython provides access to all loaded Java classes at runtime.
-Therefore, we can manually load a collection of Java classes (the library) into the classpath at runtime, which will give scripts access to those classes.
+As stated before elsewhere in the documentation, Jython provides access to all loaded Java classes at runtime.
+Therefore, a collection of Java classes (the library) can be manually loaded into the classpath at runtime, which in turn gives scripts access to those classes.
 PySpigot's LibraryManager provides this functionality.

+When a JAR library is loaded, PySpigot creates a copy of the library that ends with "-relocated".
+For example, the library `jython-annotation-tools-0.9.0.jar` is copied to `jython-annotation-tools-0.9.0-relocated.jar`.
+This is done not only to accommodate relocation rules (see the [section on relocation rules](#jar-relocation-rules) below), but also to speed up loading of external libraries in future plugin loads.
+This behavior occurs even if you don't specify any relocation rules for the library.

 ### Loading and Using Java Libraries